tibs/markup-history/markup-history-extended-notes.rst

   `Section One`_.

   .. _`This is a link to something external`: http://docutils.sourceforge.net/docs/user/rst/quickref.html

+Being able to name links but put the URL outside the actual text is part of reStructuredText's attempt to foster readability.

 Given its intended use in the Python world, where ``__init__`` is a thing, the underscore character is *not* overloaded for any special purpose.